-Faulty wiring is when the positive, negative or ground wires are not correctly installed, insulated, connected, tied down and/or flowing properly.
-It is important that even when sealing up a fixture, electrical box or electrical device, that the electrical tape, electrical wire nuts, or soldering will still be attached and solid upon completion of the job.
+Faulty wiring is when the positive, negative, or ground wires are not correctly installed, insulated, connected, tied down and/or flowing properly.
+It is important that even when sealing up a fixture, electrical box, or electrical device, that the electrical tape, electrical wire nuts, or soldering will still be attached and solid upon completion of the job.
 Symptoms of faulty wiring are inoperative electrical devices, flickering lights, surges in electrical power, and fluctuating power bills that may be much higher than normal.
 Faulty wiring can lead to fires, accidental electrocutions, and more.
 Though the average person considers the definition much broader, electrocutions are when an electric shock creates a condition in which the heart stops.
 Due to the amount of water and electricity in a restaurant, faulty wiring has caused fires in some restaurants.
-The negligent acts that can cause faulty wiring can be done by electricians, subcontractors, general contractors, mechanics, maintenance staff, previous home owners, or coworkers.
+The negligent acts that can cause faulty wiring can be done by electricians, subcontractors, general contractors, mechanics, maintenance staff, previous homeowners, or coworkers.

 Most electrical outlets in California power 110 volts but the larger outlets for appliances like ovens and air conditioners power 220 volts.
 Electrocutions are considered low voltage if less than 500 volts travel into the victim’s body and high voltage if more than 500 volts hurt someone.
 High voltage accidental electrocutions from faulty wiring can cause major injuries.
 The severity of the injury also depends on the path the current travels, the type of electrical current (DC / direct current or AC / alternating current), and the amount of voltage that was discussed earlier.

 The Orange County work injury lawyers of DiMarco | Araujo | Montevideo are ready to help you in and out of court right away regardless of the severity of your faulty wiring injury.
-Call us today at (888) 516-8530 to schedule a free initial consultation and case evaluation.
+Call us today at (714) 783-2205 to schedule a free initial consultation and case evaluation.
 We are willing to come to you if you cannot make it to our office.
 We are well known throughout California and Orange County as lawyers who work hard for their clients.
 We will go for the maximum possible compensation for your personal injury or work injury and you will not have to pay us until and unless we win your case.
 We are available to meet during normal office hours or by on the weekend and in the evening by appointment.
-We will be with you all the way.
+Our personal injury attorneys will be with you all the way.